SergeiDm/CarND-Path-Planning/README.md

 - distance between our car and detected one,
 - detected car's speed.

-We loop over all possible successor states (lines 313-349) and calculate the same cost function (line 338-345), but if the distance (in term of s frenet coordinate) between our car and a car in next lane less than 5 m. we add a big number to the cost function (line 341), because collision is possible.
+We loop over all possible successor states (lines 313-349) and calculate the same cost function (line 338-345), but if the distance (in term of s frenet coordinate) between our car and a car in next lane less than 5 m. we add a big number to the cost function (line 341), because a collision is possible.

 After comparing all cost functions (lines 351-356), we define the lane with the smallest cost function.
 Maybe it occurs that the current lane is the best now.